magnetotellurics/ModEM/README.md

 			mpirun -np <NPROCS> ./ModEM_MPI

-		Note: If everything was done correctly, minimal usage instructions will appear on the screen.
+		Note: If everything was done correctly, minimal usage instructions will then appear on the screen.
 				Exactly as shown in 3.1.

 		2.1.
 ModEM command line arguments.